jeffreykegler/hoonlint/misc/whitespace.md

 * Every tall rune-ish is a separate silo element.

-* Every runechildr of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.
+* Every runechild of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.

 * For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every silo.

-Every row in a chain starts with a rune-ish, but not every rune-ish need start a row, and a given silo may contain both rune-ishes and runechildren.
+* Every row in a chain starts with a rune-ish, but not every rune-ish need start a row.

+* A silo may contain both rune-ishes and runechildren.

 *From `arvo/sys/hoon.hoon`, lines 1572-1575:*
 ```